-- 5.5 Before commencing a procurement exercise, the Responsible Officer may consult with the market with a view to preparing the procurement exercise and informing contractors of the Council's procurement plans and requirements. - In carrying out market consultations, the Responsible Officer may seek advice from independent experts, authorities or from market participants and use this in planning and conducting the procurement exercise provided that it does not have the effect of distorting competition, result in discrimination or breach the principle of transparency.
-The prior written approval of the Assistant Director Commissioning and Procurement must be sought before seeking advice from anyone who may have a commercial interest in the contract to which the procurement exercise relates.
+- 8.17 Before commencing a procurement exercise, in accordance with the Procurement Legislation, the Responsible Officer may consult with the market with a view to preparing the procurement exercise and informing contractors of the Council's procurement plans and requirements. - 8.18 In carrying out market consultations, the Responsible Officer may seek advice from independent experts, authorities or from market participants and use this in planning and conducting the procurement exercise provided that it does not have the effect of distorting competition, result in discrimination or breach the principle of transparency.
+The prior written approval of the Assistant Director Commissioning and Procurement must be sought before seeking advice from anyone who may have a commercial interest in the Relevant Contract to which the procurement exercise relates.